46bit/46b.it/content/posts/2017-03-01-coldfusion-insecure-escape-spaces.md

 Well-built software has lingering undiscovered security problems; with sufficient mess one is guaranteed to miss some.
 But my regexes and discipline does allow eliminating some error classes in near-entirety.

 I think my next step should be to fuzz these applications.
 That's how they'll be attacked, so I think it's absolutely necessary to do it ourselves.
+I should also take a look into the `X-XSS-Protection` header, but I'm guessing it isn't something to rely upon.

 Until next time,<br>
 &mdash; 46bit